arhivistu05/GameRouletteMonitor/README.md

 ## 🖥️ How It Works

-1. User selects multiple game shortcuts
+1. User selects twenty game shortcuts
 2. One shortcut is chosen at random
 3. The game is launched
 4. User provides the game name and process PID